luevano/pyssg/README.md

 ```

 That creates all `*.html` for the site and can be easily moved to the server.
 Here, the `-u` flag is technically optional in the sense that you'll not receive a warning/error, but it's used to prepend links with this URL (not strictly required everywhere), so don't ignore it; also don't include the trailing `/`.

+For now, the `-b`uild tag also creates a `rss.xml` file based on a template (created when initializing the directories/templates) adding all converted `*.md` files, meaning that separate `*.html` files should be included manually in the template.